 - You will be registered, then receive your vaccine and then observed for 15 minutes for any side effects.

-- People should talk to their healthcare provider about their medical condition, and whether getting an additional dose is appropriate for them.
+- You should talk to your health care provider about any medical conditions you may have, and whether getting an additional dose can help provide added protection.

 - mRNA vaccines are 94% effective at preventing symptomatic COVID-19 among health care personnel - Learn more

 - Vaccination reduced the risk for COVID-19 hospitalization among adults 65+ by 94% - Learn more